StevenBlack/vocab/readme.md

 ### implacable
-Not to be pleased, convinced or reconciled.
-Implacable carries with it more class than stubborn.
+Stubborn.
+Not pleased, convinced or reconciled.

 ### implicit stereotypes